MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaRoleManagementEnterpriseAppRoleDefinition.md

 Update the properties of a unifiedRoleDefinition object for an RBAC provider.
 You cannot update built-in roles.
 This feature requires an Azure AD Premium P1 or P2 license.
-The following RBAC providers are currently supported:n- Cloud PCn- device management (Intune)n- directory (Azure AD)
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)  This API is available in the following national cloud deployments.

 ## SYNTAX